 Step 1: Download the Xbox app

 Before downloading the Xbox app for iOS or Android, you’ll want to update your smartphone or tablet to the latest version of its respective operating system.
-Users of iOS need version 9.0 or higher to run the app.
-Microsoft recommends Android users have version 4.1 or higher.
-Once updated, head over to either iTunes or the Google Play Store and enter “Xbox” in the search field to locate the app.
+Users of iOS need version 10.3 or higher to run the app.
+Microsoft recommends Android users have version 4.4 or higher.
+Once updated, head over to either the Apple App Store or the Google Play Store and enter “Xbox” in the search field to locate the app.

 Step 2: Connect to your network

 To sync your Xbox One and your phone, both devices must be online.
 To check your network on the Xbox One, go to the Settings menu, then select Network, and finally Network Settings.

 On your smartphone, go to the network/Wi-Fi menu in your device’s system preferences or settings.
 If your Xbox One is not connected, select Set up wireless network, choose your desired network and enter the respective password if prompted.
 Both devices must be within the range of your network to connect.

 Certain features, like using your phone as a remote control for the Xbox One, require both your Xbox One and phone to be connected on the same Wi-Fi network.
 Others, such as checking your achievements and activity feed, work as long as both devices are on an internet connection.

 Step 3: Sync your smartphone with your console

 While using the Xbox app, tap the three horizontal bars in the upper-left corner to bring up the main menu.
 From here, you can access most features, but for now, just tap Console.
 After a second, a Connect to your Xbox One option should appear near the top of the screen.

 Tapping that should bring up a list of available Xbox consoles that you can connect to.
 Assuming yours is the only one on the list, tap the icon — labeled Xbox-SystemOS, unless you’ve renamed it– and then Turn on.